oktadev/okta-blog/_source/_posts/2021-03-03-jhipster-quarkus-oidc.md

 ---
 layout: blog_post
-title: "Build a Secure Quarkus native App with JHipster"
+title: "Build a Secure Quarkus Native App with JHipster"
 author: daniel-petisme
 by: contractor
-communities: [security,java]
+communities: [java]
-description: ""
+description: "Learn how to build a Java app with Quarkus and JHipster and secure it with OpenID Connect."
 tags: [quarkus, jhipster, java]
 tweets:
-- ""
+- "JHipster + Quarkus! 🥳"
-- ""
+- "Did you know that @jhipster now supports @QuarkusIO? 🎉"
-- ""
+- "🚀 Supersonic Subatomic @java with Quarkus and JHipster!"
 image:
-type: awareness
+type: conversion
 ---

-[Quarkus](https://quarkus.io/) is a Kurbernetes native, full-stack Java framework made for JVM-based applications and native compilations.
+[Quarkus](https://quarkus.io/) is a Kubernetes native, full-stack Java framework made for JVM-based applications and native compilations.

-Built since day 1 to uses on Ahead of Time (AOT) compilation, Quarkus can do agresive oprimizations (like classpath scanning, configuration loading and application bootstrap pre-configuration) during your application build time resulting on an impressing performance gap during the application runtime.
+Built since day one to use on Ahead of Time (AOT) compilation, Quarkus can do aggressive optimizations (like classpath scanning, configuration loading and application bootstrap pre-configuration) during your application build time resulting on an impressing performance gap during the application runtime.

-As Spring or Micronaut, Quarkus takes advantage of GraalVM to transform a JVM-based application into a native executable improving again the overall performances.
+Like Spring and Micronaut, Quarkus takes advantage of GraalVM to transform a JVM-based application into a native executable improving again the overall performances.

-Such performances gains permits to the Java platform to be competitive in serverless, cloud and Kubernetes environments by building Supersonic Subatomic Java applications.
+Such performance gains allow the Java platform to be competitive in serverless, cloud, and Kubernetes environments by building Supersonic Subatomic Java applications.

-Quarkus is designed to uses the Java standards (like [MicroProfile](https://projects.eclipse.org/projects/technology.microprofile), [JAX-RS](https://github.com/jax-rs)) and best of bride libraries (such as [Hibernate](https://hibernate.org/), [Vert.x](https://vertx.io/)).
+Quarkus is designed to uses the Java standards (like [MicroProfile](https://projects.eclipse.org/projects/technology.microprofile), [JAX-RS](https://github.com/jax-rs)) and best of breed libraries (such as [Hibernate](https://hibernate.org/) and [Vert.x](https://vertx.io/)).
 It even has a Spring integration.

 Development history has demonstrated gluing components together can be challenging and developers love when we provide them enlighted opinions, and this is where JHipster comes in.